noahehall/theBookOfNoah/0current/aws/0microservices.md

 - push based messaging system
 - manages the delivery & sending of msgs to subscribin endpoints & clients
   - app to app|person
+- use cases:
+  - super useful in cloudwatch alarms, that send msgs to SNS topics which subsequently trigger lambda functions for automating responses (e.g. reosurce failure) to system events
 - clients
   - publishers: send async msgs to a topic
     - cloudwatch alarms